 There are several ways to improve the appearance of scars:

-.
-These types of scars can restrict movement of muscles, joints and tendons ().
+- Very large injuries (such as burns) can cause loss of a large area of skin and may form hypertrophic scars.
+These types of scars can restrict movement of muscles, joints and tendons (contracture).
 Surgery removes extra scar tissue.
 It may involve a series of small cuts (incisions) on both sides of the scar site, which create V-shaped skin flaps (Z-plasty).
 The result is a thin, less noticeable scar, because a Z-plasty may re-orient the scar so that it more closely follows the natural skin folds.

-- Skin grafting involves taking a thin (partial, or split thickness) layer of skin from another part of the body and placing it over the injured area.
+- Skin grafting involves taking a thin layer of skin from another part of the body and placing it over the injured area.
 Skin flap surgery involves moving an entire, full thickness of skin, fat, nerves, blood vessels, and muscle from a healthy part of the body to the injured site.
-These techniques are used when a large amount of skin has been lost in the original injury, when a thin scar will not heal, and when the main concern is improved function (rather than improved appearance).
+These techniques are used when a large amount of skin has been lost in the original injury, when a thin scar will not heal, and when the main concern is improved function rather than improved appearance.

-- Tissue expansion is used for breast reconstruction, as well as for skin that has been damaged due to birth defects and injuries.
+- Tissue expansion is used for breast reconstruction.
+It is also used for skin that has been damaged due to birth defects and injuries.
 A silicone balloon is inserted beneath the skin and gradually filled with salt water.
 This stretches the skin, which grows over time.

 Problems that may indicate a need for scar revision include:

 Risks of anesthesia and surgery in general are:

 - Bleeding, blood clots, infection